baggepinnen/SlidingDistancesBase.jl/README.md

 - `distance_profile!(D, dist, query, timeseries)`
 - `ZEuclidean <: Distances.Metric` a Z-normalized Euclidean distance
 - `ZNormalizer` makes an array behave like each window into it is Z-normalized
 - `DiagonalZNormalizer` same as above, but for matrices and with a diagonal covariance matrix.
 - `NormNormalizer` makes an array behave like each window into it has unit norm
+- `SqNormNormalizer` same as above, but normalizes with the norm squared
 - `sliding_mean!`
 - `sliding_mean_std`
 - `sliding_entropy / sliding_entropy_normalized`